India Allen: Personal life

-Allen was born in Portsmouth, Virginia and grew up in the South - Virginia, Georgia, and South Carolina.
+Allen was born in 1965 in Portsmouth, Virginia.

-In the early 1980s Julie was married to her Ball State University college beau.
-In the early 1990s she was married for a short time to American sports broadcaster Bill Macatee.
+In the early 1980s she was married to her Ball State University college beau.
+In September 1988 she was married for a short time to American sports broadcaster Bill Macatee.

-In 1996, Allen was a witness in the civil trial of O. J. Simpson and testified that she had seen Simpson strike his then-wife Nicole Brown Simpson in 1983, when Allen was employed by a veterinary hospital in Beverly Hills, California.
+In 1996, Allen was a witness in the civil trial of O. J. Simpson and testified that she had seen Simpson strike his then-wife Nicole Brown Simpson in 1983 outside a veterinarian's office where Allen worked.